One Pot Pasta e Fagioli

-So the good news is that this One Pot 30-Minute Pasta e Fagioli is a hearty meal that’s ready in 30 minutes!
+This One Pot Pasta e Fagioli is a hearty, family-friendly meal that’s ready in 30 minutes!

 Pasta e Fagioli is typically a soup with pasta and beans, so this meal is a different take on that.
 Most of the soup recipes that I’ve seen are made with ground meat, but the inspiration for this particular recipe came from the back of a bag of Bob’s Red Mill dried cranberry beans.